 That more should be your unique selling propositions.
 Again, what do you have that your competitor doesn’t?
 Talk about that – unless it’s better customer service, except if you’ve won an award and can post a photo of it.
 Here are your best resources: Data that nobody else has or information/reviews about a product that nobody else has.
 Talk about your data in a way that it can’t be used directly by potential customers or competitors, but it shows your expertise – your authority.
 If you sell a product that dozens of other businesses sell, then you must compete on price.
 But, all things being equal, an authentic, detailed review can make a person buy it now.

 Bonus: If you have information nobody can duplicate, Google will love you – eventually.
 Data falling on the Internet may exist, but nobody can hear it until an SEO points them (and Google) in the right direction.

-Everybody is looking for the easy way to attract customers and get them to purchase.
+Everybody is looking for an easy way to attract customers and get them to purchase.
 We talk about “shiny object syndrome” at work all the time.
 But, the easy way out eventually fails.
-Creating good online content requires thought, it requires putting your company’s personality into it (unless you don’t have one, or have a bad one, but that’s my next post), it requires strategy, and it requires consistency and dedication.
+Creating good online content requires thought, it requires putting your company’s personality into it (unless you don’t have one or have a bad one, but that’s my next post), it requires strategy, and it requires consistency and dedication.
 After that, it requires training, skills, and lots of effort on the part of writers, artists, and videographers to make it engaging and useful for customers.